ng-Classic/ng-classic/aio/content/guide/devtools.md

 ### Access selected component or directive in console

-As a shortcut in the console, Angular DevTools provides you access to instances of the recently selected components or directives.
+As a shortcut in the console, Angular ClassicDevTools provides you access to instances of the recently selected components or directives.
 Type `$ng0` to get a reference to the instance of the currently selected component or directive, and type `$ng1` for the previously selected instance.

 <div class="lightbox">